yimei-wu/colors-palette/README.md

 2. Do you have any other specific colors you'd like to include? (optional)

 - Answer: Color input (color picker) for multiple colors

-### Step 3: Tone and Saturation

-1. Do you prefer more vivid or pastel colors?

-- Answer: Vivid, Pastel, Both

-2. Do you want to include dark or light colors in the palette?

-- Answer: Light, Dark, Both